Best default setting on dslr camera

 One of the most important default settings to consider is the white balance.
 The white balance setting determines how your camera interprets different colors under different lighting conditions.
 By default, most DSLRs are set to auto white balance, which usually produces accurate colors in a wide range of lighting situations.
 However, for specific scenarios where the lighting is more challenging, such as shooting in tungsten or fluorescent lighting, manually adjusting the white balance can help achieve more accurate colors.

-See also Best dslr camera reviews wired
+See also Best entry level dslr camera for wildlife photography

 Default Camera Settings That Deliver Outstanding Results